My name is Amélie (you might know the French film?) which comes from the root word ‘Amal’ that means energy and effort.

 I completed my first 200h yoga training with Sukha Mukha Studio in Bronte and rapidly decided to focus on an inclusive yoga, offering a diverse, non-dogmatic, nurturing and encouraging environment.
 I am passionate about body positivity, respecting our true nature and making yoga accessible to all.
 Since 2015, I study Buddhism with my beloved teacher Dharmagatu, at the Sydney Buddhist Centre where I also launched a free community yoga class open to all on Sunday mornings.

-I am a Registered Prenatal Yoga Teacher (RPYT®) and Registered Yoga Teacher (RYT®) with the international professional association Yoga Alliance as well as Yoga Australia.
-I have recently completed the Level 1 Yin Yoga Training with Bondi Acupuncturist & TCM practitioner Truth Robinson.
+I am a Registered Prenatal Yoga Teacher (RPYT®) and Registered Yoga Teacher (RYT®) with the professional associations Yoga Alliance (International) and Yoga Australia (national).
+I completed my Level 1 Yin Yoga Training with Bondi Acupuncturist & TCM practitioner Truth Robinson in early 2019.

 I teach regular group classes in studios (currently Studio Arise in Chatswood) and with private students but also volunteer in the community whenever I can.

 When the Australian Doula College (ADC) launched a training in conjunction with the renowned Jivamukti and Prenatal Yoga teacher, Katie Manitsas, I jumped on the occasion.
 For the first time in Australia, it offered the combination of a full Doula Certification with a Prenatal & Postnatal Yoga Teacher Training.
-The ADC offers the most comprehensive, only peer-reviewed and (first time worldwide!)
-Government accredited Doula Training in Australia.
+The ADC offers the most comprehensive, only peer-reviewed Doula Training in Australia, that is also now government accredited, a first worldwide!

 Continuous education is key as a Doula and I have been lucky enough to be able to attend several incredible workshops with worldwide birth keepers: